cfpb/design-system/docs/pages/tables.md

               </tbody>
           </table>
     variation_group_name: Variations
+use_cases: >-
+  Tables allow easy organization or comparison of more complex data than a chart or graph.
+They can be read either vertically (by columns) or horizontally (by rows).

+  Tables work best when:

+  * Presenting sequential data

+  * Data being presented requires specific or precise values

+  * Individual values are being presented or compared

+  * Values across columns or rows require different units of measurement
 guidelines: >-
   As a rule, design tables so that they are easy to read.
 Label columns precisely and include units of measurement where necessary.
 Organize the data